ted-tanner/entries-backend/Readme.md

 ### Minimum Viable Product

-* BYTEA fields in db should have length limit check
+* Limiter should check subnets, not specific IPs
 * Limiter: IP address gets “tokens” every so often.
 Just store the last time a request is made and # of tokens remaining.
 Check the time and figure out how many tokens to add
 * Update readme documentation
   - Add a section for the job scheduler